Skills

 Custom Adapters

-Subclass Riffer::Skills::Adapter to customize how the skill catalog is rendered and which tool the LLM uses to activate skills:
+Subclass Riffer::Skills::Adapter to customize how the skill catalog is rendered in the system prompt:

 class CustomAdapter < Riffer::Skills::Adapter